AdrKacz/IA-BDI/README.md

 ## Following markers

-To measure sensor value, sensor adds up the strength of each markers in its zone.
+To measure sensor value, the *sensor* adds up the strength of each marker in its zone.

 ```py
 func update_value(look_for_resources) -> void: